TamoshreeDey/KYC-CySec/README.md

-# Secure KYC Portal with Digital Signatures
+# Secure KYC Backend with Digital Signatures
 A project which demonstrates how Digital signatures work in real life scenarios

 This project is a high-security backend system designed to manage KYC (Know Your Customer) workflows.
 It utilizes a split-architecture design to ensure sensitive user data remains protected while maintaining full auditability through cryptographic signatures.